tigerhawkvok/js-dragdrop-php/README.md

 }
 ```

+## Compiling

+The javascript is all originally written with [CoffeeScript](http://coffeescript.org/), then compiled via [Grunt](http://gruntjs.com/).
+Similarly, the CSS is all written with [Less](http://lesscss.org/).
+I strongly suggest you make your edits in CoffeeScript then run `grunt qbuild`.

+Before any of this will work, you'll need to have Node installed and run

+`npm install`

+from the repository root to get all your dependencies installed.

+The callback used in the demo lives in `launch-test.coffee`.

 ## License

 This library is dual-licensed under the MIT and GPLv3 liceneses (as LICENSE and LICENSE-2 in this repository).
 Feel free to use either for your work, as appropriate.